GrahamDumpleton-abandoned/powershift/README.rst

 platform.
 Base functionality is minimal, but can be extended by installing additional plugins.

 The package requires Python 3.5 and will not work with earlier versions of Python.

+If you are on MacOS X and are using OpenShift Origin 1.4 or later, or OpenShift Container Platform 3.4 or later, you will need to ensure you are using Python 3.6 from the Python Software Foundation (PSF), or use Python 3.5 or later, installed using HomeBrew.
+It is not possible to use Python 3.5 from the PSF, or any other Python installation, which has been compiled against the OpenSSL version which ships with MacOS X as that only supports up to TLS 1.1 and newer versions of OpenShift require at least TLS 1.2.

 Manipulating resource objects
 -----------------------------